 Aquatic therapy is perfect for treating arthritic joints.
 The water helps to provide compression, resulting in less swelling.
-In addition, the buoyancy of the water unweights the joint, allowing greater range of motion without the weight of the body compressing joints together.
-Water resistance allows for use of numerous muscles groups around the affected joint, increasing strength and coordination of supporting muscles.
+In addition, the buoyancy of the water unweights the joint, allowing a greater range of motion without the weight of the body compressing joints together.
+Water-resistance allows for use of numerous muscle groups around the affected joint, increasing strength and coordination of supporting muscles.

 Walking and Strengthening

 If you are having difficulty with walking due to coordination or pain, aquatic therapy may be right for you.
 The ability to walk with less weight and resistance in the water can have significant improvements in one’s ability to walk.
 The resistance of the water strengthens a wide variety of muscles through the torso, pelvis, and legs.
 The uniform resistance of the water also allows for unique feedback to the nervous system, improving coordination with walking.

 Conditions helped by aquatic therapy: